Embarcadero/InterBase-Docker/README.md

 ---

 Now your InterBase setup is complete with full control over users, passwords, and databases!
 You can either pass the variables directly as environment variables or secure them using Docker secrets for extra safety.

 ---

+#### 📝 Naming Convention

+While you can use any file extension for your database files, InterBase recommends the following:

+- **`.ib`** for database files
+- **`.ibk`** for backup files

+This standard ensures consistency, especially when managing multiple databases and backups.

+---